forcedotcom/source-deploy-retrieve/HANDBOOK.md

 */

 (async () => {
   // Resolve non-source-backed components from the manifest const simple = await ComponentSet.fromManifest('/path/to/package.xml');
-    simple.size // => 4 (wildcard member is added as its own component)
+  simple.size; // => 4 (wildcard member is added as its own component)

   // Resolve source-backed components with a manifest const manifestWithSource = await ComponentSet.fromManifest({
     manifestPath: '/path/to/package.xml',
-        resolveSourcePaths: ['/path/to/force-app', '/path/to/force-app-2']
+    resolveSourcePaths: ['/path/to/force-app', '/path/to/force-app-2'],
   });
-    manifest.size // => 6 (assume 2 triggers in force-app, 1 trigger in force-app-2)
+  manifest.size; // => 6 (assume 2 triggers in force-app, 1 trigger in force-app-2)

   // Same as previous example, but add the wildcard as its own component const manifestWithSource = await ComponentSet.fromManifest({
     manifestPath: '/path/to/package.xml',
     resolveSourcePaths: ['/path/to/force-app', '/path/to/force-app-2'],
-        forceAddWildcards: true
+    forceAddWildcards: true,
   });
-    manifest.size // => 7 (including { fullName: '*', type: 'ApexTrigger' } now)
+  manifest.size; // => 7 (including { fullName: '*', type: 'ApexTrigger' } now)
 })();
 ```